Non Standard Finite Difference Scheme for Mutualistic Interaction Description: An Elementary Application: the Logistic Population Model

-Applying the condition dicted by eq. (\ref{eq:fixed_point_cont}), is simple to calculate the two steady-states: a trivial solution $\tilde x_1=0$ and a non-trivial $\tilde x_2=E$.
-Sobstituting these solutions in the Jacobian $J(x)=1-2x/E$ the following inequalities $J(\tilde x_1)>0$ and $J(\tilde x_2)<0$ hold.
-We can deduce that only the solution $\tilde x_2=E$ is asimptotically stable. \\This can be deduced also by an alternative way.
-The differential equation (\ref{eq:logistic}), solved by variables separation technique, admits the following solution:
+Applying the condition dicted by eq. \eqref{eq:fixed_point_cont}, is simple to calculate the two steady--states: a trivial solution $\tilde x_1=0$ and a non--trivial $\tilde x_2=E$.
+Substituting these solutions in the Jacobian $J(x)=1-2x/E$ the following inequalities $J(\tilde x_1)>0$ and $J(\tilde x_2)<0$ hold.
+We can deduce that only the solution $\tilde x_2=E$ is asymptotically stable. \\This can be deduced also by an alternative way.
+The differential equation \eqref{eq:logistic}, solved by variables separation technique, admits the following solution:

-Calculating the limit of eq. (\ref{eq:logist_sol}) for $t\longrightarrow +\infty$ the population has just $E$ as its asymptotic value.
+Calculating the limit of eq. \eqref{eq:logist_sol} for $t\longrightarrow +\infty$ the population has just $E$ as its asymptotic value.